 Executive branch

-chief of state: President of the National Council for Safeguarding of the Homeland (CNSP) General Abdourahame TIANI (since 28 July 2023); note - deposed president BAZOUM has been under house arrest since a military coup on 26 July 2023
+chief of state: President of the National Council for the Safeguard of the Homeland (CNSP) General Abdourahame TIANI (since 28 July 2023)

-head of government: Prime Minister Ali Mahaman Lamine ZEINE (since 9 August 2023)
+head of government: CNSP Prime Minister Ali Mahaman Lamine ZEINE (since 9 August 2023)

-cabinet: Cabinet appointed by the CNSP since the military coup and suspension of the constitution; previously appointed by the elected president
+cabinet: Cabinet appointed by the CNSP; Cabinet previously appointed by the elected president

-elections/appointments: the CNSP dissolved the constitution as part of the 26 July 2023 military coup and rules by decree; note - prior to the coupe, president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); election last held on 27 December 2020 with a runoff held on 21 February 2021 (next election was to be held in 2025); prime minister appointed by the president, authorized by the National Assembly
+elections/appointments: the CNSP rules by decree; previously, the president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); election last held on 27 December 2020 with a runoff held on 21 February 2021 (next election was to be held in 2025); prime minister appointed by the president, authorized by the National Assembly

 election results: